Tools for Windows

 → See Many but finite’s ‘Home Row Computing’

-Allows me to type arrow keys, backspace, Delete
+Allows me to type arrow keys, backspace, Delete, Home, End, etc without having to

 I.e. like vim; but available in any text field in any app.